The stochastic primitive equations with non-isothermal turbulent pressure: Introduction

 \item For all $T\in (0,\infty)$ and all $\g>e^{e}$,

 \item The assignment $(v_0,\T_0)\mapsto (v,\T)$ is continuous in probability in the sense of Theorem \ref{t:continuous_dependence}. \end{enumerate} \end{theorem}

-For the definition of $\Progress\otimes \Borel$-measurable, $ L^0_{\F_0}(\O;X)$, and the notation for the function spaces see Subsections \ref{ss:set_up} and \ref{ss:reformulation}.
-In the above, we have not specified the unknowns $w$, $P$ and $\wt{P}_n$ as they are uniquely determined by $v$ and $\T$ due to the divergence free condition and the hydrostatic Helmholtz projection.
-For comments on the relation between the regularity of the transport noise consider in this paper and Krainchan's noise, we refer to \cite[Section 1]{Primitive1}.
+The reader is referred to Subsections \ref{ss:set_up} and \ref{ss:reformulation} for the definition of $\Progress\otimes \Borel$-measurable, $ L^0_{\F_0}(\O;X)$ and the notation for the function spaces.
+In the above, we have not specified the unknowns $w$, $P$ and $\wt{P}_n$ as they are uniquely determined by $v$ and $\T$ due to the divergence-free condition and the hydrostatic Helmholtz projection.
+The reader is referred to \cite[Section 1]{Primitive1} for comments on the relation between the regularity of the transport noise considered in this paper and Krainchan's noise.

-Physical motivations for the independence of $(\phi_n^j,\psi_n^j)$ on $x_3$ for $j\in \{1,2\}$ are discussed in Remarks \ref{r:phi_independence} and \ref{r:twod_turbulence}.
-In a nutshell, the small aspect ratio limit (i.e.\ the hydrostatic approximation \cite{KGHHKW20,LT19}) shows that the primitive equations can be derived by taking the limit as $\varepsilon\downarrow 0$ of the Navier-Stokes equations on a thin domain $\Tor^2\times(-\varepsilon,0)$ (see Figure \ref{fig:domain}), and therefore the variability in the vertical direction of the coefficients disappear in the limit and hence the independence of $(\phi_n^j,\psi_n^j)$ on $x_3$ for $j\in \{1,2\}$ is justified.
+Physical motivations for the independence of $(\phi_n^j,\psi_n^j)$ on the $x_3$-coordinate for $j\in \{1,2\}$ are discussed in Remarks \ref{r:phi_independence} and \ref{r:twod_turbulence}.
+In a nutshell, the small aspect ratio limit (i.e.\ the hydrostatic approximation discussed for the deterministic setting in \cite{KGHHKW20,LT19}) shows that the primitive equations can be derived by taking the limit $\varepsilon\downarrow 0$ of the anisotropic Navier-Stokes equations on a thin domain $\Tor^2\times(-\varepsilon,0)$ (see Figure \ref{fig:domain}), and therefore the variability in the vertical direction of the coefficients disappear in the limit.
+Hence, the independence of $(\phi_n^j,\psi_n^j)$ on $x_3$ for $j\in \{1,2\}$ is justified.
 In particular, the situation for geophysical flows is different from usual turbulence models concerning Navier-Stokes equations \cite{BE12,T02_twod}.